CASARA ONTARIO ZONES

 Our greatest assets are our volunteer members who are trained to extremely high standards in whatever role they are qualified and choose to perform in.
 We have our own building which houses our operations area and classroom.
 We have our own ground communications vehicle and we fly two aircraft at this time, a Cessna 182 and a Cessna 337 Skymaster.
 We are capable of responding to land and marine requests for assistance with our twin engine IFR (instrument flight rules) capability and stand ready to serve 24/7/365.

-Check out our website at CARES Niagara.
-Please email email@example.com or call us at 905-684-0408 for more information.
+Check us out on FaceBook at CARES Niagara.
+Please email firstname.lastname@example.org or call us at 905-684-0408 for more information.

 Zone 12 – Ottawa